VANNESS LAW

 Welcome To VanNess Law

-VanNess Law PLLC is a full-service law firm assisting individuals and families, business owners, and advisers across the country in the implementation of asset protection, estate planning, and business strategies.
+VanNess Law PLLC is a concierge, boutique law firm assisting individuals and families, business owners, and advisers across the country in the implementation of asset protection, estate planning, and business strategies.
 We also help with probate upon the death of a loved one.

 Through all phases of life, including accumulation, preservation, and the transition of wealth to future generations, VanNess Law PLLC can guide you and your family to solutions that keep family and business harmony, save taxes, avoid court, and meet your unique goals.
 This often includes the use of wills, revocable and irrevocable trusts, business organizations and other legal arrangements.
 VanNess Law PLLC combines Big Law expertise with the communication you can expect from a trusted family adviser.